 Crop rotations, cover crops, strip tilling, contour tilling, summer fallow, composting, integrative pest management, biological pest control are just a few examples of our responsible farming practices.

-sheep.
 First group – Control – served as a baseline and was not given any seaweed.
-Second group was

-Sheep were provided run – in shed for shelter, fresh water, salt and mineral supplements.
+Sheep were provided run – in sheds for shelter, fresh water, salt and mineral supplements.

 Baseline and Testing Chronology

 At the same time as we collected samples for parasites, we also took sufficient fecal matter to do microbiome testing.
-This was inserted into specialty vials, stored, and shipped via same-day delivery (on dry ice) to Weill Cornell Medicine Microbiome Core Lab.
+1 g of freshly rectally collected fecal matter was inserted into specialty vials, stored on dry ice(minus 80), and shipped via same-day delivery (on dry ice) to Weill Cornell Medicine Microbiome Core Lab.
 We have provided the lab with the set of bacteria and organisms that we wanted to assess as part of the study.
-These included Archaea, a methanogenic microorganism, as well as variety of bacterium that are deemed important to healthy digestion and healthy microbiome diversity.
+These included Archaea, a methanogenic microorganism, as well as variety of bacteria that are deemed important for digestion and healthy microbiome composition.

 Methane testing was done at the start of the trial (June 8th), then at 3 week and 6-week point.
-In order to do methane testing we built a small enclosure that was connected to corral.
+In order to do methane testing we built a small enclosure at the field.
 Enclosure was designed to minimize air movement while the sheep is being tested, and allow for air clearing between tests (See Exhibit 1).

-Finally, we collected several basic measurements that covered weight, body score, and FAMACHA score of each sheep.
+Finally, we collected several basic measurements that covered weight, body score, and FAMACHA score of each sheep on June 8th, June 29th and July 20th.
 These data were mostly used to determine existence of any spurious correlation and to monitor health of the animal (make sure they are gaining weight throughout the study).

 We have calculated several descriptive statistics for methane, parasite count, and microbiome.
 In all cases we found that data were highly right skewed and did not feel assumption of normal distribution could be justified.
 Hence, we looked at a choice of non-parametric test.
 We selected Wilcoxon signed- rank test to evaluate significance in the change among matched samples.
 Specifically, whether we could reject the hypothesis that samples came from populations with the same distribution.
 To calculate relevant statistics we used Excel, as well as an online program provided by Vassar – http://vassarstats.net/wilcoxon.html.
 Since data was already in Excel, we ran several ANOVA tests and multiple regressions assuming normal distribution, which yielded directionally similar conclusions, but was not included in this report.